nevi-me/datafusion-rdbms-ext/README.md

 - [ ] Q11
   - Physical plan does not support logical expression subquery
 - [ ] Q12
-  - String literal interpreted as column name
+  - String literal interpreted as column name (columns not being projected correctly) (case when)
 - [ ] Q13
+  - Nested projections due to aliasing
 - [ ] Q14
-  - String literal interpreted as column name
+  - String literal interpreted as column name (columns not being projected correctly) (case when)
 - [ ] Q15
   - DataFusion context only supports a single statement
 - [x] Q16